leela-zero/leela-zero/autogtp/README.md

 the output folder after the build, making it possible to run autogtp.exe directly.

-# Running
+# Running AutoGTP (to start contributing)

-Copy the compiled leelaz binary into the autogtp directory, and run autogtp.

-    cp ../src/leelaz .
+As explained in main page instructions, copy compiled leelaz and autogtp binaries (with cmake) from build subdirectory to autogtp subdirectory, then run autogtp to start contributing.

     ./autogtp

 While autogtp is running, typing q+Enter will save the processed data and exit.
 When autogtp runs next, autogtp will continue the game.